colleenhenschel/CS207_project/README.md

 This shows that up until the sensor maxes out (at around 220 bytes) the fraction of water volume / soil volume is around equal to (analog readout - 1023)/(-2580.8).

-We can also note that the volume at which the sensor maxes out is 31.11%, which indicates the soil used for this calibration has a pore space of 31.11%.
+We can also note that the volume at which the sensor maxes out is 31.11%, which could indicate that the soil used for this calibration has a pore space of 31.11%.
+It could also be that the voltage applied accross the conducting probes can only be reduced to around 1 V (approximately 220 bytes) by any amount of water present.

 It should be noted that this is a rough calibration, and is not conducted with accurate precision.
 A more detailed calibration could be conducted with more data points to get a more accurate fit.